pgose/walkability_tracker/README.md

 ## UI & Frontend

+The UI & Frontend are relatively straight forward HTML web pages.

 ## Backend

+The backend functions mainly through Flask, which is implemented within `app.py`.
+Flask serves the different pages and static resources to the client.
+By default, Flask serves the `templates/walk.html` under /walk, or / as the home page. `templates/heatmap.html` is then served under heatmap.
+Beyond this, `app.py` only imports functions from `Backend/backend.py` and `Backend/max_id.py` to make them callable from JavaScript through AJAX GET requests, under paths that begin with `/js/`.
+Other than that, the GeoServer, hosted at `https://baug-ikg-gis-01.ethz.ch:8443/geoserver/GTA24_project/wms` is used to process the raster heatmap that is viewable under `/heatmap`.
+How this is done is explained in the following chapter.

 ## Pre Processing
 The Datasets used are all from the [Open Data Catalogue of the city of Zurich](https://data.stadt-zuerich.ch/).
 Pre Processing was done using QGIS, Python3.11, and SQL through pgAdmin.